scholarslab/digitalpedagogy-draft/praxis.md

 (Extra)ordinary *Materials* is a course focusing on "thinking and experimenting with materials that have extraordinary properties around ordinary practices as an entry point for identifying new affordances in form-giving work."
 With a detailed syllabus and a blend of intriguing readings, hands-on experiements, and student participation, (Extra)ordinary *Materials* exemplifies *Praxis* through deep investigations of specific materials along side explorations of the ideas of  "mutability, reproduction, age and belonging."

-Readings are paired wiht hands-on, both individual and class, investigations and reflective reports
+Readings are paired with hands-on, both individual and class, investigations and reflective reports

 * Why is it useful?
 How does it exemplify digital pedagogy?
 *thoughtful learning outcomes with explicit pairing of hands-on work and theoretical readings to best explore range of materials and properties.